-There is currently no specific plan or commitment for any capital project exceeding \$50 million during the service plan period.
-If any of the port development projects requires capital expenditures exceeding \$50 million, it will be brought forward for the appropriate Treasury Board approvals, and a Major Capital Project Plan will be made public in accordance with the Budget Transparency and Accountability Act.
+There is currently no specific plan or commitment for any land purchase or capital project exceeding \$50 million with the exception of the Port Sub Causeway Redevelopment project for which BCRC's investment is estimated at \$120 million.
+Prior to finalizing any agreement or making any commitment for the Causeway Redevelopment project or any other project with an expenditure exceeding \$50 million, it will be brought forward for the appropriate Treasury Board approvals, and a Major Capital Project Plan will be made public in accordance with the Budget Transparency and Accountability Act.
+Other than the timing of the current capital plan, the current plan is consistent with the prior Service Plan.

-7.0 SUBSIDIARY SUMMARY INFORMATION
+8.0 SUBSIDIARY SUMMARY INFORMATION